patrick-steele-idem/marko-vs-react/README.md

 - MacBook Pro (2.8 GHz Intel Core i7, 16 GB 1600 MHz DDR3)
 - Server-side:
-    - Node.js: v0.10.35
+    - Node.js: v0.12.7
 - Client-side:
-    - Chrome: v40.0.2214.111 (64-bit)
+    - Chrome: v44.0.2403.130 (64-bit)
+    - Firefox: v40.0
+    - Safari: 8.0.7 (10600.7.12)
+    - iPhone 6 with iOS 8.4

 ## Results Summary

-Marko was the winner in _all_ categories, and sometimes by a very significant margin.
+On the server, Marko was the winner by far.
+On the client, React and Marko performed nearly the same.
+However, on an iPhone 6 running iOS 8.4, Marko performed significantly better.

 On the server, Marko was able to render the page much more quickly and with much lower CPU and memory usage.
 These benchmarks indicate that React needs to go through a lot more optimization before it is ready to be used on the server.